Water scours river rocks

 Sometimes, with art,

-reason muddies the impression
+reason muddies our impression

-and the “getting” is the sight
+“getting” is the fond sight

-of the self in a sad illusion.
+of the self in the other.

 Lovely but without purpose are

-these votives to the natural world:
+these votives to nature,

-our clumsy attempts at flowers.
+clumsy attempts at flowers.

 I see a shadow,